Anasss/100-days-of-code/log.md

 The pragmatic programmer is an interesting read, looking forward to discovering more!
 Spent 25 minutes(Pomodoro technique) on a leetcode problem (Still not solved)

+### Day 5: June 12, 2020

+**Today's Progress**:
+* LeetCode session
+* - [x] LeetCode

+**Thoughts:**
+Solved an easy leetCode and stuck for almost 30 min in this one : https://leetcode.com/problems/count-and-say/ In the easy category, however, it was hard for me to understand the problem, took me a lot of time to understand the pattern and find an initial brute force solution!
+Still not coded yet!